 1. The Johnny Depp Goatee

-Ever since his first roles, Johnny Depp has often played around with soft and hard goatee looks.
+Since his first roles, Johnny Depp has often experimented with soft and hard goatee looks.
 When he is most subtle, he only grows a thick patch of chin hair, a soul patch, and a thin mustache across his upper lip.

-However, he does not always trim the cheeks to have a super neat or minimalistic beard.
-In most cases, he keeps the cheeks and jawline trimmed but not completely clean-shaven.
+However, he doesn’t always trim the cheeks to have a neat or minimalistic beard.
+He usually keeps the cheeks and jawline trimmed but not completely clean-shaven.

 To achieve this look, you’ll need the following: